tus/tus-android-client/README.md

 ## Documentation

-The documentation of the latest version (main branch of git repository) can be found online at [javadoc.io](https://javadoc.io/doc/io.tus.android.client/tus-android-client).
+The documentation of the latest versions can be found online at [javadoc.io](https://javadoc.io/doc/io.tus.android.client/tus-android-client).

 ## FAQ